Archiving

 Blob Data

-If any of your devices have attributes that are of type Blob, the archive will contain the original base64 strings of data within the CSV.
+If any of your archives devices Blob-type attributes, the archive will contain the original Base64-encoded strings of data within the CSV.

 Events

-There is also a “Full Archive” button which will immediately enqueue a job to archive all accessible Events in the current application.
+There is also a "Full Archive" button, which will immediately enqueue a job to archive all events in the current application.

 Event Archive Frequency

 Events are archived daily.
-For each day all the Events that have been created or modified the day before, Losant will create a directory in the configured storage service that represents the archived date.
-The directory will contain a CSV containing all Events and updates.
+For each day all the Events that have been created or modified the day before, Losant will create a directory in the configured storage service that represents the archive date.
+The directory will contain a CSV containing all events and updates.

 Events Generated CSV